darkprinx/break-the-ice-with-python/Status/Day 3.md

 ## Conclusion

 **_All the above problems are mostly string related problems.
-Major parts of the solution includes string releted functions and comprehension method to write down the code in more shorter form._**
+Major parts of the solution includes string related functions and comprehension method to write down the code in more shorter form._**

 [**_go to previous day_**](https://github.com/darkprinx/100-plus-Python-programming-exercises-extended/blob/master/Status/Day%202.md "Day 2")